kimduyminh/de/README.md

 ---

+## Upcomming features:
+1. **Dapp Development**: Deploy fully functional web3 application.
+2. **Responsive data**: Deploying new contract for fetching new data about general health data and managing different views for each roles

 ## License

 This system is licensed under the **MIT License**.
 All contracts are designed with extensibility and security in mind.